Comatose-Trombone/Bolt/README.md

 ## Usage

 Users can find running partners with a click of a button.
 The app will find a random place for the user to run and give them a goal time.
 If the user wants added incentive, the app will find her a running partner nearby and start them both off in a race towards a common finish line.

-For a visual map of how users can navigate through the app, take a look at the [storyboard diagram](Storyboard/storyboard.pdf)

 To get things going, run ```$ npm start```